j-marple-dev/AYolov2/README.md

     ```

     - Dataset directory structure
-      - One of `labels` or `segments` directory must exists.
+      - One of `labels` or `segments` directory must exist.
-      - Training label type(`labels` or `segments`) will be specified in training config.
+      - Training label type(`labels` or `segments`) will be specified in the training config.
-      - images and labels or segments must have matching file name with .txt extension.
+      - images and labels or segments must have a matching filename with .txt extension.

     ```bash
     DATASET_ROOT